himada2018/himada2018.github.io/_pages/lab.md

 ### Join the lab!

-We are actively seeking undergraduate, postgraduate, and postdoctoral researchers to join his lab.
+We are actively seeking undergraduate, postgraduate, and postdoctoral researchers to join our lab.

 *Undergraduate and MSc students*